weirddan455/futex-test/README.md

 Simple C program for Linux that tests if the kernel supports additional futex functions used by Wine

 The FUTEX_MULTIPLE test was adapted from the example in the futex man page.
 Use --verbose to print the demonstration to console.
-The futex2 test simply makes a syscall for the new futex implementation and checks if the kernel throws an error.

 If your kernel does not support a futex extension, you should see a "Function not implemented" error.
 If you get another error, it's possible there's a bug.
 Open an Issue and post the output as well as your system information.

-Neither of these are currently supported by a vanilla kernel.
+Two versions of futex2 are tested.
+One has been merged into the mainline vanilla kernel in 5.16.
+The other is an old variant that is only available by out of tree patches.

 Patches can be found at https://github.com/Frogging-Family/linux-tkg

+## AUR

+If you are an Arch Linux user, you can find this program on the AUR here:  https://aur.archlinux.org/packages/futex-test-git

+Note that this is not maintained by me so please report AUR specific issues in the AUR comments.

 ## Prerequisites
 You will need to have gcc installed as well as the standard C library header files usually located in /usr/include